 What should you do if someone has taken bath salts?

 Call your local poison center at 1-800-222-1222.
-Fifty-seven poison centers around the country have experts waiting to answer your call.
+Fifty-five poison centers around the country have experts waiting to answer your call.
 These experts can help you decide whether someone can be treated at home, or whether he or she must go to a hospital.

 Dial 9-1-1 immediately if someone: